Azure/CIQS-Azure-Cli-Extension/end2endTutorial.md

 We need to know which template we want details with before we can see the details of it.
 We can select any of the templates from the list in the previous section.

-For this tutorial we will use Anomaly Detection in Real-time Data Streams.
+We will use Anomaly Detection in Real-time Data Streams (templateId: anomalydetectionpcsv2) as an example.
-Its template id is anomalydetectionpcsv2.

 Run the following command to see the details of this template:
 ```Azure CLI
 az ciqs template view --template-id anomalydetectionpcsv2
 ```

-This will give us a lot infomation regarding the template.
+This will give us all metadata of the template.
-In order to deploy a solution with this template, we only need the template id.
+To deploy a solution, we only need the template id.

 ## Create a CIQS deployment from a template in the CIQS public gallery